GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

     export ZONE=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/zone -H 'Metadata-Flavor: Google')

 These two lines may seem a bit cryptic.
-Each one of them sets the value of a shell variable (called NAME and ZONE).
+Each one of them sets the value of a shell variable (called _NAME_ and _ZONE_).
 Those variables will be used in a later command.
-The `$(_command_)` portion runs the _command_ in the parentheses and returns the output of that command as its value.
-The command here are each [curl](https://curl.haxx.se/) commands that make web requests and output the response to the requests.
+The `$(command)` portion runs the _command_ in the parentheses and returns the output of that command as its value.
+The commands here are each [curl](https://curl.haxx.se/) commands that make web requests and output the response to the requests.